 Walking into Bopomofo Cafe in the San Gabriel Valley — aka land of the best Chinese food in Los Angeles — the Cold Tea Collective crew is greeted by friendly staff at the counter, and not far from the front door, a wild Phil Wang is spotted, working on what could very well be the next big script for Wong Fu Productions.

 Wang is co-founder of the new cafe along with business partner Eric Wang (no relation).
-He didn’t just greet us as the boba shop owner, but as a genuinely nice guy (see what we did there?).
+He didn’t just greet us as the boba shop owner, but as a genuinely nice guy (see what I did there?).

 How could this legendary man who has influenced generation Y and Z be so approachable?

 “Sometimes people come to the cafe, see me behind the counter and ask why I work here,” said Wang.
 “I joke and tell them Wong Fu isn’t cutting it these days, so I had to pick up a second job,” said Wang.

 Ah yes, it’s his humour, humility, and work ethic.

 Frequented by Wong Fu fans and boba lovers alike, Bopomofo Cafe is something everyone can understand.

 “I think there’s something aspirational about seeing a business start from scratch,” he said.
 “Not everyone can relate to creating videos on YouTube, but everyone’s been to a cafe.”

 Three years after initially deciding to make the cafe a reality, Wang continues to share progress photos and real talk about running a business.

 IT’S NOT JUST A CAFE, IT’S A COMMUNITY SPACE